Culinary Arts (CUL.AAS)

 Orchard Ridge Campus

 A working internship and successful completion of A.C.F. culinary skills practical exam are required for program completion.
-Upon graduation students are eligible for certification by the American Culinary Federation.
+Upon graduation students must register their certification to the American Culinary Federation.

 |CUL 1200||Restaurant Cookery||4|